lucasols/runcheck/README.md

 # Runcheck

-Runtime type checks for typescript
+Runtime type checks for js/typescript with autofix support.